psfoley/openfl/docs/overview.how_can_intel_protect_federated_learning.rst

 will use the pal_loader command to create the enclave from the manifest and run the web server (:code:`http`) within the enclave.
-No other modifications are needed for the httpd application.
+No other modifications are needed for the :code:`httpd` application.